bekkari101/MultiBranchNet/README.md

 - **Literature Comparison:** Most published MNIST models use tens or hundreds of thousands of parameters for similar scores.
 Deep CNNs reach slightly higher F1/accuracy (0.99+), but with much higher parameter counts.

 ---

+ ## Inspiration and Related Work

+ - Multi-branch architectures: Our approach is inspired by the idea of processing features along parallel paths and concatenating outputs, akin to GoogLeNet/Inception blocks, but simplified to fully connected branches on flattened conv features.
+Reference: [GoogLeNet (Multi-Branch Networks) in D2L](https://d2l.ai/chapter_convolutional-modern/googlenet.html).
+ - Fully-connected MNIST baselines: Simple FCNNs can be effective but tend to use many more parameters for similar or lower accuracy.
+Example: an FCNN with ~118k parameters reporting 87.22% accuracy [`HandWritten_Digits_FCNN.ipynb`](https://github.com/Ahmad-Ali-Rafique/Handwritten-Digit-Recognition-MNIST/blob/main/HandWritten_Digits_FCNN.ipynb).
+ - Classic CNNs (e.g., LeNet-5 variants) often reach >99% accuracy with 60k–200k+ parameters.
+MultiBranchNet targets competitive accuracy with a fraction of parameters by factorizing dense processing across branches.

 ### Notes
 - MNIST folders under `data/` follow class-per-directory convention.